gcc-mirror/gcc/gcc/config/sh/sh.md

 ;; On the SH and SH2, the rte instruction reads the return pc from the stack, ;; and thus we can't put a pop instruction in its delay slot.
-;; ???
-On the SH3, the rte instruction does not use the stack, so a pop ;; instruction can go in the delay slot.
+;; On the SH3 and SH4, the rte instruction does not use the stack, so a pop ;; instruction can go in the delay slot.
 ;; Since a normal return (rts) implicitly uses the PR register, ;; we can't allow PR register loads in an rts delay slot.
 (define_delay
   (eq_attr "type" "return")
   [(and (eq_attr "in_delay_slot" "yes")